searx/searx/docs/dev/makefile.rst

    upstream / `git stash`_ is your friend.

 :GIT_URL: Changes this, to point to your searx fork.

+:GIT_BRANCH: Changes this, to point to your searx branch.

 :SEARX_URL: Changes this, to point to your searx instance.